fire1ce/3os.org/docs/penetration-testing/kali-linux.md

 ## Minimal Headless Kali Linux installation - Works for Cloud VM Installation (NO GUI)

 This is a simple guide to install Minimal Headless Kali Linux by converting a Debian Linux to Kali Linux distro without any unnecessary tools.
-Basicity you install the tools you need.
+Basically you install the tools you need.

 | **Platforms**                                                      | **Minimum Monthly Price**                |
 | ------------------------------------------------------------------ | ---------------------------------------- |